TomerG711/common-lib/README.md

 ## KafkaMessage
 Representation of the actual message sent to Kafka.
-This object is build of 2 parts - the message(general object), and headers(another object, where each key is header name, and the value is the header value).
+KafkaMessage is built of 2 parts - the message (general object), and headers (general JSON, where each key is header name, and the value is the header value).

 ## Services separation